Rajkummar Rao All Set To Don The Director's Hat? Read Details!

 - 'Mental Hai Kya' Look 3!
 Rajkummar Rao & Kangana Ranaut's Creepy Look Will Make Your Skin Crawl

 Rajkummar Rao is all geared up for the release of his upcoming movie Omerta and the actor has gained a lot of traction these days for doing films which no other actor has dared to do.
 After having a good run in movies, will Rajkummar Rao don the director's hat and tell a story from behind the scenes?
-The Omerta actor opened up to HT about his directorial and productional dreams and was quoted as saying,
+The Omerta actor opened up to HT about his directorial and production dreams and was quoted as saying,

 "My plate is full right now with acting assignments.
 But yes, one day I would love to narrate stories, love to tell them my way.
 So I might just produce films, too.
 I don't think I have the clarity right now, but I might think about directing some day.
 I have often been told by people that there is a director in me and that it will come out one day.
 I don't know when, but I do feel an inclination."